LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/introduction.md

     2. [Add the articles](knowledge-base-internal-knowledge-bases-articles.html) if necessary.
     3. [Train](knowledge-base-common-common-tasks.html#train-a-knowledge-base) the articles to match consumer utterances.
 2. Expose the articles to consumers by:
-    * [Adding a Knowledge Base integration](conversation-builder-integrations-knowledge-base-integrations.html) in a bot and then testing
+    * (Conversation Builder) [Adding a Knowledge Base integration](conversation-builder-integrations-knowledge-base-integrations.html) in a bot
-    * Adding a Knowledge Base integration as a part of an [Agent Assist](conversation-orchestrator-agent-assist-overview.html) component
+    * (Conversation Orchestrator) Adding a Knowledge Base integration as a part of an [Agent Assist](conversation-orchestrator-agent-assist-overview.html) component

 ### Knowlege Base intents versus Domain intents